GlamRing/accountservice/README.md

 ```
 pip install pyusb json5
 ```
-3. Run this command as root and connect your powered off phone with volume+ button, you s
+3. Run this command as root and connect your powered off phone with volume+ button, you should get "Protectio